 To enable participants from developing countriesand LDCs to participate in various global fora where Internet-related technical and public policy issues are discussed, a range of capacity building programmes are being developed, including the use of remote participation, accommodative participatory policies, travel fellowships,and electronic working methods.
 These initiatives should be encouraged, regularly assessed and reviewed in order to facilitate equitable access to participation in the open global decision-making process on Internet-related matters.

+Comments

+There is a need to provide information on the volume and degree of remote participation from developing and leased developed countries, in particular, the availably of reliable telecommunication facilities to achieve that objective.

 Relevant international organizations recognize the importance of enabling wide stakeholder involvement in their processes [source: Nominet].
 Examples of international organizations with initiatives to promote remote participation include ccNSO [source: Nominet], IETF and ISOC [source: U.S.A.] and ITU.
+(Comments there is a need to further explore the situation in the ITU).

 2.3.4 International public policy issues and the management of Internet resources